 Adapting It – There is nothing to stop you altering its size/configuration to suit your garden and/or bands of interest.
-I’ve not tried more than 3 wires, but if access to 160m was required, you could try a 4th+5th wire.
+I didn’t try more than 3 wires, but if access to 160m was required, you could try a 4th+5th wire if space is at a premium.
 My initial success with a simple 40m Linear Loaded Dipole (ie: coax-fed) prompted this revision, and I’m glad I did – it’s actually resonant in the SSB section of 40m (dip is around 7.130) but elsewhere requires the ATU.

 Spacers/Spreaders – These are 15mmx150mm and made from clear acrylic which I purchased from an online supplier who offered a cut-to-size service.
 It pays to shop around for cut pieces like this as some may not be willing to cut less than 50mm wide.
 The only alternative is to get busy with the bandsaw (and a fine-tooth blade) or go down the laser-cut route.
 They do make great insulators, spreaders and mounts for various aerial projects – once you’ve got them!